artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo yum install -y epel-release

+* Elasticsearch (optional)

-* Elasticsearch (optional - do not install if you are running Archivematica in headless mode)
+.. note:: Skip this step if you are planning to run Archivematica in headless mode (without Elasticsearch).

 .. code:: bash